MSPaintIDE/MSPaintIDE/README.md

 - Can read, parse, and highlight code from purely image files
 - Finding and replacing of text from image files
-- Supports Java, and Python, with many more planned
+- Supports Java, Python, JavaScript, and Go, with many more planned
   - Includes [LSP](https://microsoft.github.io/language-server-protocol/) support alongside a very simple language API to add custom languages
 - Git tools, to create and manage your project in Git from within the IDE
 - Google Assistant support